 Healthcare, Pharmaceuticals, Biotech Member: We primarily use TransPerfect and then have internal local market resources validate.

-Manufacturing Member: For Europe we have outsourced some functions that provide local language support.
-In LATAM / APAC we use local language almost extensively.
+Manufacturing Member: For Europe, we have outsourced some functions that provide local language support.
+In LATAM / APAC we use the local language almost extensively.

 Travel, Recreation, and Leisure Member: Our Corporate Learning and Development Department sends out translations if needed.
-Mostly only EU French and French Canadian, Italian, German, EU Spanish and Dutch.
-As well as smaller communications will be translated in country by leader to send out to their teams as needed.
+Mostly only EU French and French Canadian, Italian, German, EU Spanish, and Dutch.
+As well as smaller communications will be translated into the country by leaders to send out to their teams as needed.

 Manufacturing Member: Our Shared Service locations are in North America and the UK, so only the English language is required at this time.

-What is the status at your company with respect to translating employee communications into all applicable languages?
+What is the status of your company with respect to translating employee communications into all applicable languages?
 Is it time to review your approach in this important area?